 proposition.
 The five year cost of ownership for major hardware and

-software systems—from any vendor— can be five to ten times the hardware
+software systems—from any vendor—can be five to ten times the hardware

 and software purchase price.

-Today, TCO analysis is used to support acquisition and planning decisions for a wide range of assets that bring significant maintenance or operating costs across a long ownership life.
+Today, TCO analysis is used to support acquisition and planning decisions for a wide range of assets that bring significant maintenance or operating costs across ownership life.
 Total cost of ownership (TCO) analysis is center stage when management is faced with acquisition decisions for computing systems, vehicles, buildings, laboratory equipment, medical equipment, factory machines, and private aircraft, for instance.
-Today, TCO analysis for these kinds of assets is in fact a central concern in
+Today, TCO analysis for these kinds of assets is in fact a central concern in the following:

 - Budgeting and planning.